-This guide explains how to write a church invitation letter that is warm, personal and welcoming.
-But rather than writing a new letter from scratch for each church service or event, you can follow a few simple steps to create a variety of invitation letters for your church using our free templates.
+This step-by-step guide explains how to write a church invitation letter that is warm, personal, and welcoming.
+Rather than writing a new church event letter from scratch for each church service or event, you can follow a few simple steps to create a variety of invitation letters for your church using our free templates.

 Table of Contents